Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 Entrance into Tito's Cave in Stari Grad on Hvar Island, Croatia

-Deeper into the earth, the cement-fortified cave gives way to a rugged natural cave where bats hang from the ceiling.
-We reluctantly cut our investigation of the Kabal Caves short, as it was nearing sunset and we only had the light from our phones to guide the way.
+Deeper into the earth, the cement-fortified tunnel gives way to a rugged natural cave where bats hang from the ceiling.

 Green-Painted Tuneli sign pointing way to Tito's Cave in Stari Grad on Hvar Island, Croatia

-To get to Tito’s Caves, take the main road to Kabal Peninsula and stay on it until it dead ends.
-There, you will see TUNELI painted in green on the rocks.
-Follow the (overgrown) trail toward the cove and take the path that breaks off to the left.
+Follow the trail toward the cove and take the path that breaks off to the left.
 The dirt trail takes you along the coastline to the cave entrance.

 Top Tip: Bring a real flashlight – or, better yet, a headlamp – to better explore the caves.

-#4 Hike to the White Cross on Glavica Hill, Hvar
+#4 Hike to the White Cross on Glavica Hill

 Stari Grad, Hvar Island, Croatia, Europe

-To the north of the Stari Grad Marina, a large white cross stands on Glavica Hill – and the views from the base of the cross are phenomenal.
-One of the top things to do in Hvar is climb up the hill to the cross.
+To the north of the Stari Grad Marina, a large white cross stands on Glavica Hill – and the views from the base are phenomenal.

 Large white cross on Glavica Hill in Stari Grad on Hvar Island, Croatia

-Top Tip: There are two routes to the top of Glavica Hill – or the hike can be done in a loop.
-Trailheads can be found on Kralja Tomislava (map) and on Put Rudine (walk north on Rudine and look for the marked trailhead).
+There are two routes to the top of Glavica Hill – or the hike can be done in a loop.
+Trailheads can be found on Kralja Tomislava (MAP) and on Put Rudine (walk north on Rudine and look for the marked trailhead).

 Historic artifacts on main square in Mala Rudina in Stari Grad on Hvar Island, Croatia